What Is a Digital Adoption Platform?

 Let’s explore sixteen ways to use a digital adoption platform across your application experiences and business units.
 We’ll explore use cases for:

-• CIOs and IT Managers
+• CIOs, Application Owners, and IT Managers

-• Customer Success Teams
+• Customer Service and Success Teams

 • HR & L&D Teams